Loading NuWatt Energy...

 ~250 MWh x $35-45/SREC via PJM-GATS

-Additional MACRS deductions in Years 2-6 plus annual electricity savings ($39,000/yr) and SREC income ($10,000/yr) further reduce effective cost.
-With energy community bonus (50% ITC), Year 1 benefit increases to ~$314,649.
+Annual electricity savings ($39,000/yr) and SREC income ($10,000/yr) further reduce effective cost.
+With 100% bonus depreciation, the full basis is expensed in Year 1, so there are no residual MACRS deductions in later years.
+With energy community bonus (50% ITC), the Year 1 benefit is even larger.
 Typical payback for PA C-corps: 4-6 years.

 Common questions from CFOs, business owners, and tax advisors about MACRS solar depreciation in Pennsylvania.